 Most web-based clocking systems offer an employee time tracking app android that you can use to punch in or out along with a computer, tablet, or laptop punching.
 Web-based time clock software provides many benefits, including increased security and flexibility, along with saving money.
 Additionally, web-based time clocks don’t limit you to using a single physical device.
 Employees, for example, can punch in and out on their phones.
 You can capture their GPS location to ensure they are at the worksite when punching in.

 There are other advantages to a web-based time and attendance clock, such as features to prevent buddy punching.
 For example, Buddy Punch will take a picture of an employee whenever they punch in or out, and that photo is attached to the employees time cards so you can ensure the right person is punching in time for themselves.
+There are more such functionalities too, such as GPS tracking, Geofencing, and Single Sign On (SSO) that let you streamline time tracking even from remote locations.

 One of the most beneficial advantages of a mobile time clock app is that you can see real-time punch-ins from anywhere you can access the internet, even if you aren’t on-site.